 Remember, however, that “wherever you go, there you are.”
 We don’t leave our emotional baggage behind when we leave a geographical or physical location.
 Going through the grieving process when a relationship ends without closure is the only way you’ll heal your heart and soul.
 Moving can make the process easier because it forces you to change your routine.

-3. Look upwards and reach for the stars in the sky
+3. Reach for the stars

 In her comment above, my reader mentioned that she worked hard on her career.
 Her job took a big portion of her life and time.
 Now might be the perfect season for her to explore other parts of her life and personality.
 She might carve out more free time to explore her hobbies, travel, or take classes.

 One of the best ways to deal with anything in life is to continue working on your spiritual and emotional growth.
 Have you felt the power of spiritual energy, have you heard the heartbeat that drives our whole universe?
 Whether you call that spirit God or the Universe or a Higher Power…it will only help you to dip into it.
 Re-establish your relationship with God, read books about healing without relationship closure, connect with people who uplift and inspire you.

 Here’s what a reader called Kathleen asked about relationship closure: “How do I turn things around and be a fun girl to hang out with again?
 I’m confused and anxious about approaching any oncoming situation, even things as small as our next phone call, and who should initiate it!”
 The best way to overcome this anxiety is to stay in touch with your healthiest, happiest, most authentic self.
 This means staying connected with friends and family who know and love you, expressing your thoughts and feelings in creative ways, and staying as physically and emotionally healthy as possible.

 Make a new friend.
 Just one.
 You don’t need to abandon your old friends or avoid your old haunts to find relationship closure.
 However, you may find it refreshing to build new friendships with people who don’t know you from your “old relationship” days.